ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-eclipse.md

 {: #cloud-setup-wca-eclipse-java-environment}

 [Standard plan]{: tag-purple} If you're using the Standard plan and want to work with enterprise Java applications, you need to set up your environment.
 For more information, see [Setting up your enterprise Java environment](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-java-env).

+## Update HTTP proxy settings
+{: #cloud-setup-wca-eclipse-http-proxy}

+If your organization uses an HTTP proxy server, you need to update your Eclipse IDE settings so it can connect correctly.
+You might receive console errors when you try to connect and this setting is missing.

+1. Open the Eclipse IDE settings.
+1. In the General section, click **Network Connections**.
+1. Set **Active Provider** to `Manual`.
+1. Select the schema, such as `HTTPS`, then click **Edit**.
+1. Enter the host URL and port of your HTTP proxy server.
+1. If you need to include authentication information, click **Requires Authentication**, then enter your username and password.
+1. Click **OK** to apply the changes.

 ## Secure your setup
 {: #cloud-setup-wca-eclipse-securing}